Garnbergia

-Garnbergia is an extinct genus of prehistoric coelacanth that lived during the Anisian stage of the Middle Triassic epoch.
+Garnbergia is an extinct genus of prehistoric marine coelacanth that lived during the Triassic period.
 It was discovered by Martin and Wenz in 1984.
-It comprises a single species, Garnbergia ommata.
+It comprises a single species, Garnbergia ommata, known from the Anisian stage of the Middle Triassic-aged Muschelkalk of Germany.
+In addition, an isolated scale, tentatively assigned to G. ommata, is known from the middle Norian-aged Pardonet Formation of British Columbia, Canada.

 Classification

-In a 2017 phylogeny, Garnbergia has been recovered as the sister-group of all other Latimeriidae.
+In a 2017 phylogeny, Garnbergia was recovered as the sister-group of all other Latimeriidae.
+However, a 2025 morphological analysis of nearly all Mesozoic coelacanths instead identified it as a member of the more basal family Whiteiidae.